Jacob-Haynes/cv-anpr/README.md

-# Watchkeeper - Automatic Number Plate Recognition (ANPR) System
+# Automatic Number Plate Recognition (ANPR) System

-Watchkeeper is a comprehensive license plate detection and recognition system built with Python with a PyQt5 frontend.
+This is a comprehensive license plate detection and recognition system built with Python with a PyQt5 frontend.
 It provides both video processing capabilities and live stream monitoring for automatic number plate recognition using advanced computer vision models.

 ## Features